 Octopus: There is a huge Octopus at the center of the Hypostyle Room on its ceiling.
 It is meant to represent the water system that spreads through the inside of the roof.

-A. Barcelona is a city that is home to over 400 dragons, as the animal alludes to the legend of Saint George, who is the patron saint of Catalonia.
-Of all these dragons, the dragon at Park Güell is the most photographed and world-renowned, most likely because of the unique trencadis style.
+Barcelona is a city that is home to over 400 dragons, as the animal alludes to the legend of Saint George, who is the patron saint of Catalonia.
+Of all these dragons, the dragon at Park Güell is the most photographed and world-renowned, most likely because of Gaudi's unique trencadis style.